 I hope that everyone had a great weekend.
 I can’t believe that it’s almost August, time really does seem to fly as you get older.Week 5 saw me complete the third and final week of the ‘building’ phase of my half marathon training plan.
 It also saw me adopt a new, hopefully more positive approach to my running.
 If I’m honest, during the last four weeks, I haven’t always enjoyed my training runs.
 My rather injury-prone body means that a ‘proper’ injury could strike at any moment, so I’ve decided to try to enjoy every run.
 My training during week 5 comprised of 20 minute runs on Tuesday and Thursday and a slightly longer 35 minute run on Sunday.
 So how did I find the fifth week of half marathon training?

 Monday – Rest

 I spent the majority of the morning catching up on some overdue boring admin tasks.
 Although I’m 38, I’m not very organised and I’m useless at prioritising and responding to emails.
 I spent the afternoon job hunting and updating my LinkedIn and ResearchGate profiles and the evening working on a book review.
-Another dull but incredibly productive start to the week.
+Another dull but productive start to the week.

 Tuesday – 20 mins easy